curl/everything-curl/usingcurl-tls.md

     curl --ssl ftp://ftp.example.com/file.txt

-Connecting directly with TLS (to HTTPS://, LDAPS://, FTPS:// etc) means that TLS is mandatory and curl will return an error if TLS isn't negotiated.
+Connecting directly with TLS (to HTTPS://, LDAPS://, FTPS:// etc) means that TLS is mandatory and curl will return an error if TLS is not negotiated.

 Get a file over HTTPS: